readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 .. - A dedicated platform helps to solve tasks that you otherwise end up writing and maintaining your own scripts and CI tools for.
 .. - Always evolving: Read the Docs develops new features on-demand.
 So you get a dedicated platform that's maintained and has new features added.
 .. - Community: Related to the above, but perhaps worth mentioning that a lot of people are building tools and extensions that run on the platform etc.
+.. - Reader features: Alternative name for "Batteries included" is "Reader features"

 Choosing a dedicated documentation platform
 ===========================================